Battelle/PaperMachete/README.md

 Once you've analyzed files with `[1]` and produced resulting JSON files, they will appear as a choice in option `[2]`.
 Selecting a JSON file in option `[2]` will migrate the data into Grakn.

-Once you have data in Grakn, you can use option `[3]`.
-This will kick off all scripts in `/queries` against the loaded data.
+Now that you have data in Grakn, you can use option `[3]`.
+This will kick off all scripts in `/queries` against the keyspace of your choice.
 If you write your own query patterns, just throw them in `/queries` and option `[3]` will run them too.

-If you want to try another binary you'll have to clear Grakn with option `[4]` and start over with option `[1]`.

-We are working on a method that will allow you to load many binaries at once into Grakn.
-This is only a limitation with `paper_machete.py` because we cannot programmatically query valid keyspaces in Grakn.
-We're working with the Grakn folks to figure this out.
-If this is a problem for you, read the wiki for advanced usage that will allow you to avoid this current limitation.